The-Known-Galaxy/archives/jedi/vehicle_schematics/vt_49_decimator/vt_49_decimator.md

 The company would sell the ship for the high pricing of 160,000 credits.

 # Section 1

-To continue on the decimator’s features, the military Assault Ship could play the role of both reconnaissance and a force to protect the perimeter of Imperial fleets.
+To continue on the decimatorâ€™s features, the military Assault Ship could play the role of both reconnaissance and a force to protect the perimeter of Imperial fleets.
-The decimator’s interior included a navigation computer, a six-passenger seating, and minimum of two crewmen to operate the ship, allowing an optional two gunners system for a total of 10 souls on board at a time.
+The decimatorâ€™s interior included a navigation computer, a six-passenger seating, and minimum of two crewmen to operate the ship, allowing an optional two gunners system for a total of 10 souls on board at a time.
 The heavy ship even allowed for the capacity of up to 80 tons (75,000 Kg) for cargo and a month of consumables.
 The exterior of the Decimator is a force to be reckoned with.
 The 38 meter ship included a maximum atmospheric speed of 975km/h, with a class one hyperdrive rating.